 What is Independent Homeschooling in Philippine context?

 Independent Homeschooling in the Philippines simply means not registering your child under a DepEd-accredited school or provider.
 Key word is “DepEd.”
-So, if you have registered under a US-based provider, you are still considered an independent homeschooler.
+So, if you have registered under a US-based provider, you are still considered an independent homeschooler in our country.

 Independent homechoolers have more freedom and flexibility to customise their children’s education.
 You can choose to follow the DepEd-mandated curriculum which they have made available on their website, or you can choose your own materials and methods, and design your own homeschool.
 Documentations and grading systems are optional since you are not connected to any school.